Municue

 2 hearings·Last: Feb 3, 2026·Site

-The Office of Procurement Services presents its monthly report on procurement activities and compliance to the Committee on Finance.
-This report provides transparency and oversight of the city's purchasing processes and vendor management.
-The Committee on Finance reviews the report periodically to ensure accountability and proper governance of municipal procurement.
+The Office of Procurement Services submits a monthly report on procurement accountability to the Committee on Finance.
+This report provides transparency and oversight of how the city manages purchasing, vendor relationships, and procurement spending.
+Regular reviews help ensure accountability in municipal procurement practices.

 Committee on Finance